Tinea Capitis

 Diagnosis

-The doctor will ask about symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The person may be referred to a skin doctor.
+It will focus on the scalp.
+This is often enough to make the diagnosis.

-Diagnosis is often based on a scalp exam.
-If the diagnosis is uncertain, the doctor may scrape the scalp or clip a few hairs for testing.
+If the diagnosis is not clear, the doctor may scrape the scalp or clip a few hairs to look for signs of infection.

 Treatments